kmurph73/vim_html_to_haml/README.markdown

 Convert a selection of html to haml.

-Only works with rbenv *right now*
+***Only works with rbenv right now***  Make sure you have the `html2haml` gem installed on your default rbenv repo.

 Just select the html you'd like to convert and run